jadecobra/python_tdd_exercises/source/functions.rst

                    ),
                    (bool, int, float, str, tuple, list, set, dict) )
-    the terminal updates to show a `TypeError <./TypeError.rst>`_ because 2 positional arguments were expected by the function but 4 were given
+    the terminal updates to show a :doc:`TypeError` because 2 positional arguments were expected by the function but 4 were given
 * In python we can represent multiple arguments using a starred expression `see arbitrary argument lists <https://docs.python.org/3/tutorial/controlflow.html#arbitrary-argument-lists>`_.
 Let us update the signature of ``functions_with_positional_arguments`` with a starred expression to take in any number of arguments
   .. code-block:: python